apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 #### Create Tenant

-Tenant is a concept that cannot be bypassed while using DolphinScheduler, so let's briefly introduce the concept of tenant first.
+Tenant is an important concept while using DolphinScheduler, so let's briefly introduce the concept of tenant first.

 The account named `admin` logged into DolphinScheduler is called user in dolphinscheduler.